ericbsantana/go-gin-mongodb/README.md

 Here's what's planned for future development of this template:

 - **Authentication with JWT**: Implement JWT-based authentication to secure endpoints and manage user sessions.

-- **CI/CD Pipeline**: Set up a continuous integration and continuous deployment (CI/CD) pipeline to automate the build, testing, and deployment process.

 - **Logging Mechanism**: Introduce a logging mechanism to provide insight into the application's behavior.